Microsoft/azure-docs.hu-hu/articles/virtual-machines/workloads/sap/large-instance-high-availability-rhel.md

 7. Adja hozzá az SBD-eszközt az SBD konfigurációs fájlhoz.

     ```
-    \# SBD_DEVICE specifies the devices to use for exchanging sbd messages
+    # SBD_DEVICE specifies the devices to use for exchanging sbd messages

-    \# and to monitor.
+    # and to monitor.
 If specifying more than one path, use ";" as

-    \# separator.
+    # separator.

-    \#
+    #

     SBD_DEVICE="/dev/mapper/3600a098038304179392b4d6c6e2f4b62"
-    \## Type: yesno
+    ## Type: yesno
      Default: yes
-     \# Whether to enable the pacemaker integration.
+     # Whether to enable the pacemaker integration.
     SBD_PACEMAKER=yes
     ```

 ## <a name="cluster-initialization"></a>Fürt inicializálása
 Ebben a szakaszban inicializálja a fürtöt.
-Ebben a szakaszban ugyanazt a két gazdagépet (és) használjuk, amelyekre a cikk `sollabdsm35` `sollabdsm36` elején hivatkozunk.
+Ebben a szakaszban ugyanazt a két gazdagépet (és) használjuk, amelyekre a cikk elején `sollabdsm35` `sollabdsm36` hivatkozunk.

 1.  Állítsa be a fürt felhasználói jelszavát (az összes csomópontot).
     ```